ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/jupyter_notebooks.md

 The choice of kernel name is **important** because `jupyter` uses the kernel specified in the notebook metadata and we want it to be stable.
 The kernel name:

-- needs to point to a virtual environment including the `virtual_rainforest` package and dependencies, and
+- needs to point to a virtual environment including the `virtual_ecosystem` package and dependencies, and
 - should be consistent across supported Python versions and developer machines.